mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. The register to write as an unsigned integer
+- `reg`: The register to write as an unsigned integer
-2. The value to write as an unsigned integer
+- `value`: The value to write as an unsigned integer

 _Outputs_